YuhaoDuuu/yd342_personal/stage/[2 stage coagulant addition][Spring 2018]-1.md

 </div>

 ### Experimental Apparatus Design
-The design of apparatus was based on the research of our subteam last semester.

 ProCoDA (Process Control and Data Acquisition) software was used to automate data collection and control the experimental apparatus.
-Two upflow contact chambers are set before the fluid enters the flocculator, so that the coagulants are allowed more time and space to collide with particles in water.
-During the first stage of addition, coagulants collide and then are covered by humic acid in the first contact chamber.
-Originally, the pump was designed to input the correct coagulant dosage before each contact chamber, allowing the two stage coagulant addition.
-But due to the limitation of ProCoDA, which can only control a maximum of two pumps at the same time, one of the two coagulant pumps had to be controlled manually.
-In order to achieve the effect of two-stage addition, under the modified design, the coagulant for the second pump was drained from the first coagulant pump. (more details followed)
+Two up-flow contact chambers are set before the fluid enters the flocculator, so that the coagulants are allowed more time and space to collide with particles in water.
+During the first stage of addition, coagulants collide and they are covered by humic acid in the first contact chamber.
+Originally, the pump was designed to input the correct coagulant dosage before each contact chamber, allowing the two-stage coagulant addition.
+But due to the limit port of ProCoDA, we can only control a maximum of two pumps at the same time, one of the two coagulant pumps had to be controlled manually.

 <div class="alert alert-block alert-danger">
 First sentence is a run-on.
 Do not include "should" in that sentence because there either are or are not.